jrodal98/Grade-Manager/README.md

 - File saving and opening
 - Adding courses, assignment types, assignments, weights, and grades
 - Add extra credit assignments
+- Add raw extra credit to final course grade
+- Reorder courses, assignment types, and assignments.
 - Grade Calculation
   - Remove specific assignments from grade calculation if desired
 - Edit using familiar keybinds

 ## Features to implement in the future
+- Create a setting that allows for a point based grading system as an alternative to the weight based system currently implemented.
 - Undo/Redo functionality
 - Allow User to choose a style (css for the technically savy users or premade options for anyone else)